chihacknight/chihacknight.org/_posts/events/2018-05-08-the-hackies.md

 **Formal attire?** We’ll be wearing awards-show attire — feel free to wear formal and/or fun clothing too!
 There will definitely be a red carpet.

 **Screen printing** Not sure what to wear?
-We will have a screen printing station to make your very own Chi Hack Night swat!
+We will have a screen printing station to make your very own Chi Hack Night swag!
 Bring a piece of clothing to [screen print](https://en.wikipedia.org/wiki/Screen_printing) the Chi Hack Night logo onto!
 (100% cotton and darker colors for the best results)

 **Potluck** This event is potluck-style!
 Please bring drinks, snacks, desserts, and/or celebration accessories.
 (Bringing champagne and sparkling cider is encouraged, in the spirit of the event!)
 We’ll provide empanadas, popcorn, and celebratory cookie cake.